elipapa/markdown-cv/index.md

 ---
 # Max Bautista Perpinyà
 PhD student in the History and Philosophy of Science.

-# This online CV is under construction (see <a href="https://www.oliviodare.com/">oliviodare.com</a> for the most updated information).

 <div id="webaddress">
 <a href="mailto:maximilia.bautista@uclouvain.be">maximilia.bautista@uclouvain.be</a>
 | <a href="https://www.oliviodare.com/">My personal page</a>